-Support for proposed extension of existing local heritage place, but objection to the inclusion of the Maroochydore Guides' Hut
+Support for proposed extension of existing local heritage place, but objection to the inclusion of the Maroochydore Guides' Hut building as identified in the Statement of Significance

-- It is recommended that the Maroochydore Guides' Hut be approved for removal (and by implication not identified in the Statement of Significance) prior to the proposed extension of the Maroochydore Scout Den local heritage place taking effect. - The Maroochydore Guides' Hut has been identified as being unfit for use. - Due to damage to the asbestos external sheeting, roof leaks causing damage to the asbestos ceiling, non-compliant ramp and missing ant caps, the cost of repair to the building would be extensive. - It is proposed that the Maroochydore Guides' Hut be demolished.
+- It is recommended that the Maroochydore Guides' Hut be approved for removal (and by implication not identified in the Statement of Significance) prior to the proposed extension of the Maroochydore Scout Den local heritage place taking effect. - The Maroochydore Guides' Hut has been identified as being unfit for use - Due to damage to the asbestos external sheeting, roof leaks causing damage to the asbestos ceiling, non-compliant ramp and missing ant caps, the cost of repair to the building would be extensive

+It is proposed that the Maroochydore Guides' Hut be demolished.
 Supporting asbestos and building reports have been supplied in support of the proposal.